What Is A Tree Well? What you need to know about a Hidden yet very real danger

 • Ski with a partner: Always ski with a partner and keep each other in sight.
 If one of you falls into a tree well, the other can provide assistance and call for help.

-• Keep a safe distance from trees: Try to stay at least 5-10 feet away from trees, as this can reduce your risk of falling into a tree well.
+• Keep a safe distance from trees: Try to stay at least 5-10 feet away from trees, as this can reduce your risk of falling into a well.

 • Backcountry saftey courses cover tree wells, avalanches, and veneral mountain saftey.
 There are a ton of options in Colorado, Colorado Adventure Guides offers some of these courses.